-Thermal water is not like another water, it is a “super water”!Indeed, to be considered as thermal, a water needs to be compliant with the requirements of the strict national regulation based on the public health code.
-On top of being highly loaded in minerals and trace elements, this water needs to come from an underground origin and be protected from every impurity.
+Thermal spa water is unlike any other water, it is, in fact, a “super water»!
+In France, to qualify as ‘thermal’, water needs to comply with the requirements of the strict national regulations based on the public health code.
+In addition to being highly charged in minerals and trace elements, the water needs to come from an underground spring and be protected from any impurities.

-Although the therapeutic thermal water use through the current thermal cure is recent history, the first sources were discovered during Roman times, and have been identified for their heeling effects.
-At that time, the thermal activity was more recreational than medicinal, but many current thermal stations are implanted on old romans thermal baths sites.
+Although the therapeutic use of thermal spa water in hydrotherapy is a common practice today, the first springs and their healing effects were discovered during Roman times.
+At that time, the thermal spa activity was more recreational than medicinal, but many modern thermal spas are built above old roman baths.

 All of the many French thermal spas have their own unique and very specific waters used for the treatment of specific medical conditions: skin problems (rashes, irritation, skin dryness, eczema), joint pain, digestive tract conditions etc.